TRP Toppers (Online): Bigg Boss 13 Retains Top Spot; Choti Sardarni Replaces Kahaan Hum Kahaan Tum

 Bepanah Pyaarr & Taarak Mehta Ka Ooltah Chashmah

-Bepanah Pyaarr and Taarak Mehta Ka Ooltah Chashmah have dropped to the eighth and 10th places.
+Bepanah Pyaarr and Taarak Mehta Ka Ooltah Chashmah have dropped to the eighth and 10th places, respectively.
 The shows have managed to get 17.1 and 14.0 points, respectively.

 Top 10 Shows (Online)